kmaida/angular-auth/README.md

 You can also see the current status of the authentication flow via the `authStatus` property supplied by `auth.service.ts`.

 To take advantage of the authentication stream, you can subscribe to it in a component such as the `AuthHeader` and log each event to the console.

-## What is Auth0?

-Auth0 helps you to:

-* Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, amont others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
-* Add authentication through more traditional **[username/password databases](https://docs.auth0.com/mysql-connection-tutorial)**.
-* Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
-* Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
-* Analytics of how, when and where users are logging in.
-* Pull data from other sources and add it to the user profile, through [JavaScript rules](https://docs.auth0.com/rules).

-## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Author